What Is Local SEO and Why Is It Important?

 When creating your local SEO strategy, you must keep these three factors in mind.

-Your local SEO factors influence your business’s position in local search results.
+Your local SEO influences your business’s position in local search results.
 It’s also important to know these factors so you can better optimize your local SEO plan to drive more foot traffic to your company.

 6 local SEO optimizations that will improve your local online presence

 Now that you know what local SEO is, it’s time to dive into optimizing your strategy and deciding if you need local SEO services.
 Let’s take a look at six local SEO optimizations you can do to help improve your local presence.